wainaina-peter/Customer-Churn-Prediction-Predictive-Analysis-/README.md

 By identifying customers who are at a high risk of churning, businesses can put proactive measures in place to prevent the churn and as a result retain the valuable customers.

 2. # Problem Statement
-To build a ML model that predicts which customers are likely to churn
+To build a ML model that predicts which customers are likely to churn.

 3. # Metric of success
 Having a model that scores well on evaluation metrics like recall.